 Love in Action – We believe that God is the very definition of love and He eternally expresses who He is through action.
 As those created in His image, we desire to be people who demonstrate the love of God in our actions to those inside as well as outside the church.
 Our greatest desire is that our acts of love will draw people into a personal relationship with their Creator. – 1 John 4:7-21

 We are called to “worship the Lord in the beauty of holiness,” Psalm 96:9.

 Our worship combines a blend of the rich traditional liturgy of the Episcopal faith along with contemporary music and praise.

 The process of teaching people as they become followers of Jesus Christ.

-We endeavor to provide a wide variety of opportunities which teach biblical truth to all ages and stages of discipleship and formation.
+We endeavor to provide a wide variety of opportunities that teach biblical truth to all ages and stages of discipleship and formation.